Iceland

 Return • Travel Day • Fly from Keflavík to New York City with your group and a trip leader, then continue on to your final destination.

-Smithsonian Student Travel Expert
+Smithsonian Student Travel Experts

-A Smithsonian Student Travel Expert will join the group for a portion of the itinerary.
-Our experts are professionals in their field and tie in their knowledge and experiences with the themes of the program.
-Throughout their time with the students—generally five days—they share their insights and passion for the region through talks and informal conversations, connecting with students in meaningful ways.
-Meet the experts who are joining the student trips below.
+A Smithsonian Student Travel Expert will join the group for four or five days of the itinerary.
+A professional in their field, they will tie in their knowledge and experiences with the themes of the program and share their insights and passion for the region during talks and informal conversations throughout their time with the students.

 Michele Gualtieri looking up and smiling while wearing chef coat and standing against old brick building